-INSTALLATION GRAPHIC: GAS-FIRED POTABLE WATER HEATING/SPACE HEATING SYSTEM
+INSTALLATION GRAPHIC: COMBINATION SPACE HEATING/POTABLE WATER SYSTEM

-• If your water heater will be installed in the Commonwealth of Massachusetts, refer to the following graphic during installation and during modifications to the water supply system.
+- If your water heater will be installed in the Commonwealth of Massachusetts, refer to the following graphic during installation and during modifications to the water supply system. - Refer to your manual for additional requirements. - Some models are not designed to be used with an air handler.
+Refer to your manual to determine if the air handler portion of the graphic applies to your model. - · Keep this sheet with your manual.